Skip to content

 Automated validation rests on three technology layers: extraction (OCR and NLP to read document content), verification (cross-referencing against authoritative databases and anomaly detection), and decision (scoring the file with automatic routing or escalation to a human analyst).

-Documents span a broad range: identity documents (passports, driving licences, biometric residence permits), corporate documents (Companies House filings, tax compliance certificates, financial statements), proof of address, invoices, payslips, and contractual documents.
+Documents span a broad range: identity documents (Australian passports, state/territory driver licences, ImmiCards), corporate documents (ASIC filings, tax compliance certificates, financial statements), proof of address, invoices, payslips, and contractual documents.
 Each type requires specific validation rules: expiry dates, information consistency, and visual security features.

 The Straight-Through Processing (STP) rate of a mature solution reaches 75 to 90% for standard files.
 The remaining 10 to 25% are routed to a human operator with pre-processed data (extracted fields, flagged alerts) that reduces review time by 80%.